 Zendaya sports a golden brown hue that manages to pack loads of dimension without overtly obvious highlights.

-Use caution when attempting an at-home dye job.
+Though it might be tempting, exercise caution when attempting an at-home dye job.
 "Simple root touch ups are fine to do at home as long as you can match your color correctly," says Lee.
 "I wouldn’t recommend going more than two shades above/below your natural shade.
 Leave big color changes to the professionals."

 Halle Berry's curls show off well-placed warm highlights that add an extra note of depth and dimension.
 To keep hair treated healthy and color vibrant between salon visits, Lee recommends utilizing masks and treatments.
 "Garnier’s Nutrisse Color Revivers ($7) are a great treat for post-colored hair–they instantly restore softness and smoothness to hair while refreshing color."

 Brunette Roots, Sun-Washed Ends